MartinRovang/nnUNet_MedSeg/documentation/prediction.md

 ```

 The script will automatically use the model located in the `model` directory.
-Users can find the resulting image mask they wanted in the `output_nnUNet_prediction` folder.
+Users can find the resulting image mask they wanted in the `output_nnUNet_predict` folder.

 ### Visualizing Results